eva-montgomery/furever/README.md

 * Add further functionalities e.g. contact method, all breeds
 * Swipe / Carousel functionalities for listed pets
 * Integrate API's (e.g. Petfinder)
+* Add more media queries
+* Different account types for users (wanting to adopt a pet) and admins (can list pets for adotion)